CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (a) Upon receipt of a request for licensure pursuant to G.S.
 93B-15.1 from a military-trained applicant, the Board shall issue a license upon the applicant's satisfying the following conditions:

-(1) Submit a complete Application for Certification;
+(1) Submit a complete Application for Certification, as required by Rule .0201 of this Chapter.

 (2) Submit a license fee in accordance with G.S.
 90A-75 and Rule .0301 of this Chapter;